matthewamaiale/mattsblog/content/blog/gap-year/index.md

 In January of 2020, I flew out to San Francisco for the first time on my own.
 Taking a complete pause from school helped me refocus on what I wanted to accomplish — learning and working in technology.

-Although, my intentions may be different than yours — if you're just looking for experience then there's nothing stopping you from taking a lighter course load, going part-time, or supplementing your free-time.
+My intentions may be different than yours — if you're just looking for experience then there's nothing stopping you from taking a lighter course load, going part-time, or supplementing your free-time.

 You need to first assess what you want to accomplish then work backward.